utPLSQL/utPLSQL/docs/userguide/coverage.md

 You can also combine the parameters and both will be applied.

-### Defining different schema names
+#### Defining different schema names
 In some architectures, you might end up in a situation, where your unit tests exist in a different schema than the tested code.
 This is not the default or recommended approach but is supporter by utPLSQL.
 In such scenarios, you would probably have a separate database schema to hold unit tests and a separate schema/schemes to hold the tested code.
-Since by default, coverage reporting is done on the schema/schemes that the invoked tests are on, the code will not be included in coverage report as it is in a different schema than the invoked tests.
+Since by default, coverage reporting is done on the schema/schemes that the invoked tests are on, the code will not be included in coverage report as it is in a different schema.

 In this situation you need to provide list of schema names that the tested code is in.
 This option overrides the default schema names for coverage.